 Don’t miss the chance to have your say!
 We’re looking for parents to get involved and give their feedback on all aspects of family life.
 Find out more here.

 Cress is an absolute cinch to grow – you don’t even need soil or potting compost, since cress will grow in kitchen paper or cotton wool.
-You don’t need a pot or container because for this month’s project we will be using an empty egg shell as the container!
+And you don’t need a pot or container because you can just use an empty egg shell!

 First comes the yummy bit – cook and eat the eggs!

-Half fill the bottom of the egg shell with cotton wool and dampen with tap water, taking care not to swamp it.
+Once you have eaten your egg and the shell has cooled down, fill half of the bottom of the shell with cotton wool.
+Now dampen the cotton wool with a little tap water, taking care not to swamp it.

-Sprinkle a few seeds on top of the cotton wool (about 10-20).
+Sprinkle a few cress seeds on top of the cotton wool (about 10-20).
 You can either stand the egg heads in an egg carton or in an egg cup while they grow.

-Check your cress head daily to see if it needs water – don’t overdo it though as you can drown the little seeds if too much is added.
+Check your cress heads daily to see if they need water – don’t overdo it though as you can drown the little seeds if too much is added.